MAGNETISM-MSU/magnetic-lab-msu/README.md

 # magnetic-lab-msu
 This branch of git has been made up to share our graphical templates for using on gnuplot (more info: www.gnuplot.info/).
-Additionally, the fundamental tutorials of the POV-Ray visualization software package (more info: www.povray.org) is also presented.
+Additionally, the basic tutorials of the visualization software package called POV-Ray (more info: www.povray.org) is also presented.